 Editor’s Note: WhiskyGeeks has truly gone global with the help of our friends.
-Ezra Toh, a Singaporean who is currently studying in Edinburgh, agreed to represent WhiskyGeeks in Whisky Live Paris 2019.
-We are proud to have Ezra onboard with WhiskyGeeks to cover events happening in the other part of the world.
+A Singaporean, who requests to be anonymous, is currently studying in Edinburgh, agreed to represent WhiskyGeeks in Whisky Live Paris 2019.
+We are proud to have him onboard with WhiskyGeeks to cover events happening in the other part of the world.

 with input from 3 other whisky enthusiasts: Andreas Tassinari, Andrew Reid and Javin Chia.